Canada Housing Infrastructure Fund

 How much CHIF funding can a recipient receive?

-Under the direct delivery stream, maximum total eligible cost for a given project should not exceed $100 million.
+Under the Direct Delivery stream, the maximum total eligible cost for a given project should not exceed $100 million.
 However, there is no limit to the number of projects that can be submitted by an applicant.
 Projects above $100 million in total eligible costs will only be considered on a case-by-case basis, so please contact the CHIF team at chif-fcil@infc.gc.ca to discuss the project before submitting an application.
-For more information on federal cost sharing, please consult the ‘Project finances' section of the Applicant Guide.
+For more information on federal cost sharing, please consult the ‘Project finances' section of the Applicant guide.

 -